Canvas is now the Document Editor. Any Canvas files you created before are still accessible in their original chats.

 Library

-Your Library is the central home for all documents you create in Langdock.
-Every document is saved there automatically, so you can always find and continue working on them across different chats.
+Whether you are working with documents or with code, everything you create is saved to your Library automatically.
+Your Library is the central home for all your files across Langdock, so you can always find and continue working on them across different chats.